Angrajkarn/NetFlix-Clone/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes. this project is not resposibe so you guys are welcome to contribute  this.

 ## License